yehudaorel/verbose_reproducer/README.md

 # Verbose log reproducer

-The purpose of this tool is to compare two oneDNN logs by primitive type and shape.
+The purpose of this tool is to compare two oneDNN logs by primitive type and shape and order them by most-to-least regression.
-Verbose log reproducer is a script building on top of the verbose_converter script.
+Verbose log reproducer is a script building on top of the verbose_converter script, the verbose_converter tool provided in this repo is fetched from oneDNN v2.7.3

 ## Requirements
  - Python 3.7

 ## Usage
-### Option 1: call from command line
+### Call from command line
 ``` sh
 python3 reproducer.py [-h] LOG1 LOG2 [-p PRIMITIVE] [-t THRESHOLD]
                             [-g] [-o] [-m MAX]